Analysis: Ukraine is facing 50,000 Russian troops in Kursk – can they hold out?

 While Dr Bury noted that Russia in the past has had to build up an “overwhelming number” of troops to outgun the Ukrainians, Dr Galeotti suggested any force of 50,000 in Kursk “is probably going to be a very mixed bag of troops – ranging from the absolute scrapings of the military system” to some competent forces, and the “complete unknown factor” of North Korean troops.

-“Ultimately though, Kursk can’t hold,” said Dr Galeotti, adding: “The real question is how much is it able to inflict casualties on the Russians as the price for taking back the region – and how far is Putin forced to deprioritise his push in the Donbas?”
+“Ultimately though, Kursk can’t hold,” said Dr Galeotti.
+He added: “The real question is how much is it able to inflict casualties on the Russians as the price for taking back the region – and how far is Putin forced to deprioritise his push in the Donbas?”

 Join our commenting forum